Health Climate Future lungs with carpiliaries as tree branchss

 Climate change poses a major risk to health and healthcare systems.

-The World Health Organisation says climate change is the single biggest health threat facing humanity.
-We are already seeing the impacts of climate change on health – from increasingly frequent extreme weather events, such as heatwaves, bushfires, storms and floods; the disruption of food systems; increases in diseases; the exacerbation of chronic health conditions; and mental health issues.
+The World Health Organization says climate change is the single biggest health threat facing humanity.
+We are already seeing the impacts of climate change on health – from deaths, injury and illness from increasingly frequent extreme weather events, such as heatwaves, bushfires, storms and floods; the disruption of food systems; the exacerbation of chronic illnesses; and increasing mental health conditions.

-• Establish a Climate Friendly Health System Innovation Fund to provide grants to local health services for emissions reduction and sustainability initiatives.
+• A Climate Friendly Health System Innovation Fund to provide grants to local health services for emissions reduction and sustainability initiatives.

 Our asks are based on our comprehensive research report.
 As the report states: “The need for urgent action to address the health impacts of climate change is well-established.
 Australia is facing greater climate change impacts than many other parts of the world.
 Like all countries, Australia’s health system confronts the dual challenge of dealing with human impacts of climate change and reducing its own substantial contributions to the country’s carbon footprint.”